0xdefaceme/whitepaper/README.md

 contract consisting of functions for (1) an attacker to _commit_ a vulnerability, (2) a contract operator to _pay_ for a vulnerability, (3) an attacker to _reveal_ a vulnerability and (4) a contract operator to _decide_ on a vulnerability.
-In essence, the negotiator allows an attacker to confidentially transmit a vulnerability to a contract operator using public-key cryptography (commit and reveal).
-In order for a contract operator to view a vulnerability, however, they'll have to send a stake to the negotiator (pay).
+In essence, the Negotiator allows an attacker to confidentially transmit a vulnerability to a contract operator using public-key cryptography (commit and reveal).
+In order for a contract operator to view a vulnerability, however, they'll have to send a stake to the Negotiator (pay).
 Has a potential vulnerability been found, then it is in the contract operator's decision to either (decide):